Alumni Apply

 Winners

-Kira Düsterwald and Maureen Etuket are the winners of the 2023 Äänit Prize, The Mandela Rhodes Foundation’s award for social impact in Africa.
-The young leaders from South Africa and Uganda will each receive $38 000, which is R723 000.
-The three unsuccessful finalists will each receive $1000 to offset the considerable effort it takes to enter the competition, and acknowledge the quality of the candidates.
+Chido Dzinotyiwei and Ismail Dumutu are the winners of the 2024 Äänit Prize, the Mandela Rhodes Foundation’s award for social impact in Africa.
+The young leaders from Zimbabwe and South Sudan will receive $47,000 and $30,000 respectively.
+The other two finalists will each receive $1000 in recognition of the considerable effort it takes to enter the competition, and acknowledge the quality of the candidates.

 DecorationKira Dusterwald, Amathambo AI